dkozhukhar/cat-shooter/POSTMORTEM.md

 ## Closing

 The whole process took about one month of free time (\~20–40 hours).
 The result: a short 3D shooter with atmosphere, cats, and a boss fight.
 Imperfect, but complete.
 For me, the big success was not the game length, but the learning curve — GL, shaders, a touch of AI, and pipelines.

+---

+**P.S.** Every level has hidden transitions behind false walls, originally made just to test level switching but left in place.
+Some levels also contain secret spots.
+In the final room there is one more hidden passage, leading to an alternate ending.
+At one point I thought of putting extra levels there, but decided it would be too unclear for this jam.